 Place de la Concorde

 Built between 1755 and 1775, this octagonal square was earlier the throbbing soul of Paris in the 18th century.
 It also saw too many vital historical moments, which included the execution of King Louis XVI.
 From here, travelers can see picturesque views of the path toward the Arc de Triomphe and the Défense; they can also witness the stunning path which heads to the Louvre and the Madeleine and Palais Bourbon.
-In the middle of it all is an attractive Egyptian Obelisk gift from the Viceroy of Egypt to Charles X. This is one of the popular places to explore in France.
+In the middle of it all is an attractive Egyptian Obelisk gift from the Viceroy of Egypt to Charles X. This is one of the popular places to visit in France.

 The Bibliotèchque-Musée de l’Opera